modsim/ChromaHD-genmesh/README.md

     - mind the `translateOffsets` and actual coordinates of beads from xyzd file.
     - Ensure that cut planes are either symmetric or far away from bead surface.
 Essentially, in case of "xy" periodicity, ensure that there is inlet/outlet void space at the ends of the column.
 - periodic meshing only in the z-direction isn't available yet.
 Options are "xy" and "xyz" only
+- periodicInlet and periodicOutlet keywords create a periodically linked, but separate mesh for the inlet and outlet sections of the column, that are columns in their own right.

 ## Packing Generation
 This [Packing Generation](https://github.com/VasiliBaranov/packing-generation) tool can be used to generate periodic packings.
 As of this writing, this [issue](https://github.com/VasiliBaranov/packing-generation/issues/18) is still unresolved, and confined cylindrical packings don't work.